 Is there an “Old School” Case for Brian McCann for the Hall of Fame?

-Many decades ago, sabermetric pioneer Bill James developed the “Hall of Fame monitor,” a formula which analyzes a player’s statistical accomplishments in comparison to already enshrined players at his position on the diamond.
-On this scale, in which 100 “points” puts a player “in range” of the Hall, McCann scores a 84, which puts his stats below the bar.
+Many decades ago, sabermetric pioneer Bill James developed the “Hall of Fame monitor,” a formula that analyzes a player’s statistical accomplishments in comparison to already enshrined players at his position on the diamond.
+On this scale, in which 100 “points” puts a player “in range” of the Hall, McCann scores an 84, which puts his stats below the bar.

 Another Jamesian creation is the “Similarity Score,” which looks for the closest statistical match to any MLB player.
-The top 5 matches for McCann are Jorge Posada, Lance Parrish, Bill Freehan, Javy Lopez and Benito Santiago.
-Although Posada and Freehan have their advocates, none of these five backstops managed more than one appearance on the BBWAA ballot, all disappearing when they failed to get at least 5% of the vote.
+The top 5 matches for McCann are Salvador Perez, Jorge Posada, Lance Parrish, Bill Freehan, and Roy Campanella.
+Perez is still active and will be a lightning-rod Hall of Fame case when he becomes eligible.
+Posada, Parrish, and Freehan never got any support whatsoever from the BBWAA but all have their advocates.
+Campanella, meanwhile, is a Hall of Famer.

 Power Hitting Backstop

 Well, McCann’s 282 career home runs are the 8th most for catchers in the history of baseball.
 That’s behind six backstops who are in the Hall of Fame (Mike Piazza, Johnny Bench, Carlton Fisk, Yogi Berra, Gary Carter, Ivan Rodriguez) and one (Parrish) who isn’t.
-Right behind McCann on the list are Posada and Lopez.
-Not much help there.
+Right behind McCann on the list are Posada and Perez.

-Regarding McCann’s tater totals, he is one of only 4 catchers ever to log 10 or more seasons with 20+ home runs.
-The others are Piazza, Bench and Berra.
-That’s pretty good but it’s also a somewhat contrived stat.
+Regarding McCann’s tater totals, he is one of only four catchers ever to log 10 or more seasons with 20+ home runs.
+The others are Piazza, Bench, and Berra.
+That’s pretty good, but it’s also a somewhat contrived stat.
 McCann did this despite never hitting more than 26 long balls in a season.
-Piazza hit over 30 dingers in 9 different seasons; Bench did it 4 times with a career high of 45; Berra’s a little bit closer but still exceeded McCann’s career high in 6 individual campaigns.
+Piazza hit over 30 dingers in 9 different seasons; Bench did it 4 times with a career-high of 45; Berra’s a little bit closer but still exceeded McCann’s career-high in six individual campaigns.
 This stat isn’t good enough.

 How do McCann’s 6 Silver Sluggers compare to other backstops since the Award was created in 1980?
 Here’s a list of the catchers with the most: